 Burundi adoption eligibility requirements are subject to change per the country’s adoption laws.
 CAN updates these guidelines as necessary.

 The time frame to complete international adoption from Burundi is currently estimated at about 2 and a half to 3 years with a referral wait time of about 1 to 2 years.
 Depending on the time families take to complete their dossier paperwork, their preferences for age and special needs, and country processes.
 This time frame is subject to change; please consult CAN for the most current processing times for our Burundi adoption program.

 1. Application and Approval

 2. The Paper Chase

 To ensure that prospective adoptive parents are prepared for their international adoption journey, our agency requires that parents complete 10 hours of adoption training as mandated by the Hague Convention.
 To satisfy these hours, we have developed an online parent training program that we are proud to include in CAN’s service plan.
-For an overview of the program, please click here.
+For an overview of the training program, please click here.
 Please contact your Adoption Consultant at CAN for more information about international adoption from Burundi.

 3. Identifying a Child(ren)